Matheus Carvalho

-Matheus Thiago de Carvalho (born March 11, 1992), known as Matheus Carvalho, is a Brazilian footballer who plays for Náutico.
+Matheus Thiago de Carvalho (born March 11, 1992), known as Matheus Carvalho, is a Brazilian footballer who plays for Barra FC.

 Career

 On 31 January 2015, Carvalho moved on loan to AS Monaco FC till the end of the 2014–15 season, with an option for AS Monaco to make the deal permanent.

-On 13 March 2015, Carvalho scored his first goal for AS Monaco FC vs Bastia.

 Carvalho signed with North American Soccer League club Fort Lauderdale Strikers on 8 February 2016.